Frequently Asked Questions

 How can students enroll in the CV Cyber Academy?

 Parents can submit an application by visiting the CV Cyber Academy Enrollment Information page.
-Applications for the start of the 2021-2022 school year are due by July 1, 2021.
+Applications for the start of the 2021-2022 school year are due by noon on September 3, 2021.

 Do CV Cyber students have opportunities to socialize with other classmates and peers?